ncgr/NIGMS-Sandbox-Pangenomics-Module/README.md

     ├── 06-searching-graphs-with-blast.ipynb
     └── 07-visualization.ipynb
 ```
 `module_notebooks/` contains Jupyter notebooks - one for each submodule.
-To open a notebook, simply double-click on it in your Workbench instance.
+To open a notebook, simply double-click on it it.
 To begin this module, open the `00-environment-setup.ipynb` notebook.
-This notebook will introduce you to Jupyter notebooks and instruct you on how to install the software for this module.

 ## **Software Requirements**